pystra/pystra/README.rst

 PyRe provides functionalities to make structural reliability analysis as easy as possible.
 Here is a short list of some of its features:

-* Perform reliability analysis with First-Order Reliability Methods
+* Perform reliability analysis with First-Order Reliability Methods.

+* Perform reliability analysis with Crude Monte Carlo Simulation.

 * Includes a large suite of well-documented statistical distributions.

 * Uses NumPy for numerics wherever possible.

-* No limitation on the limit state function
+* No limitation on the limit state function.

-* Correlation between the random variables are possible
+* Correlation between the random variables are possible.

 * Traces can be saved to the disk as plain text.